bronson/vim-update-bundles/README.md

 ## Description

-To install the nerdtree plugin, add the following line to your .vimrc and then run vim-update-bundles:
+To install a plugin, add the following line to your ~/.vimrc:

     " Bundle: git://github.com/scrooloose/nerdtree.git

-Now NERDtree is installed and ready to run.
+Now run ./vim-update-bundles.
+Nerdtree is installed and ready for use.

 Type ":help bundles" from within vim to show the list of plugins that you have installed.
-Git version numbering is used: nerdtree is at commit g1dd345c, 28 commits past the 4.1.0 tag.
+Git version numbering is used so nerdtree is at commit g1dd345c, 28 commits past the 4.1.0 tag.
+Hit Control-] on the bundle's name to jump to its documentation.

        - |nerdtree|                     4.1.0-28-g1dd345c      2011-03-03
        - |nerdcommenter|                2.2.2-35-gc8d8318      2011-03-01
        - |surround|                     v1.90-5-gd9e6bfd       2011-01-23

-Hit Control-] on the bundle's name to jump to its documentation.

 ## Installation